svenssonjoel/ZynqShell/README.md

 additional commands can be given:
 1. "quit" exists from screen
 2. "readreg regname filename" reads a file into a named "regname" storage location in screen.
-3. "paste regname" pastes the contents of the named "regname" storage location into the scren session.
+3. "paste regname" pastes the contents of the named "regname" storage location into the screen session.

 The readreg and paste commands can be used to send the contents into a ZynqShell array when using the ZynqShell loadArray command.